-Communication from parents (whether in the form of a telephone call or e-mail) should be returned the same day.
-Check your mailbox, voice mail, and e-mail when you arrive at school in the morning, during your planning period, and prior to leaving for messages.
-Please remember it is extremely important to document all parent contacts through the use of a communication log.
-If a problem arises, please keep the building administrator advised of all situations.
+Telephone calls must be returned to parents and should be returned the same day.
+Voicemail and email should be checked three times a day (morning, planning period, end of the day), and mailboxes should be cleaned out daily.
+Please remember it is extremely important to document all parent contact through the use of a communication log.
+If a problem arises, please keep the principal advised of all situations.
 Keep a copy of all notes sent, as well as documentation of your phone calls, on a contact log.

-Parent-Teacher Association and Other School Related Events
+Parent Teacher Association and Other School Related Events

 Teachers are strongly urged to join and participate in the PTA.
 The PTA provides our school with valuable resources for both students and teachers.
 Attendance at PTA Unit meetings is required, but may be waived by the building principal.
 Your support of their efforts is encouraged.
 Teachers are required to attend school-sponsored plays, concerts and other after-school programs in which their class is involved.
 Teachers are also required to attend various school related events such as Parent Orientation Night, Curriculum Nights, and Open House.
-These events are not included as part of the monthly four hour meeting requirements.
+These events are not included as part of the monthly four-hour meeting requirements.